 Urban modern is the style you think of when you imagine a fancy, industrial loft apartment in New York City.
 It maintains clean lines and sleek finishes of concrete, metal and wood.
 Hard and soft touches pair well together in this theme.
 For example, a faux fur rug on concrete floors, or a soft leather or suede couches with a metal industrial-style chandelier.

-Urban Modern takes inspiration from mid-century modern when it comes to minimalism.
+The Urban modern interior design them takes inspiration from mid-century modern when it comes to minimalism.
 Avoid clutter, and instead, choose fewer high-quality pieces of furniture.
 Plenty of natural light is a must.

-Coastal themed decor gives a beach-house vibe, and you’ll feel like you’re always on vacation when at home.
+Coastal home decor themes give a beach-house vibe, and you’ll feel like you’re always on vacation when at home.
 Think nautical, but tasteful.

 Add coastal elements to your home with jute rugs, slipcovered sofas and white or gray wood tables.
 Choose light blue and green hues for textiles, or natural textures reminiscent of driftwood.